Current Group Exhibition

 or by appointment 07764 448453

-Grey Gallery is a nomadic entity working with artists, writers and musicians on a project by project basis and returns to Eleven Spitalfields, a gallery space newly reconfigured with a beautiful double height main gallery and retaining the ground floor of the early Georgian townhouse which hosted previous exhibitions since 2010.
+Grey Gallery works with artists, writers and musicians on a project by project basis and returns to Eleven Spitalfields, a gallery space newly reconfigured with a beautiful double height main gallery and retaining the ground floor of the early Georgian townhouse which hosted previous exhibitions since 2010.

 About the artists: